KiranChilledOut/ComfyUI-Cloud-APIs/README.md

 # ComfyUI-Cloud-APIs
-I wanted to use some larger models in my local ComfyUI workflows but I'm too gpu poor.
-Currently model support is limited but I'll add more when I find the time.
+I have modified the existing ComfyUI-Cloud-APIs to support superior and faster generations with cost-effective offerings from Nebius AI, allowing you to use larger models in your local ComfyUI workflows despite GPU limitations.
+Currently, model support is limited, but we will add more models as time permits.
 # Supported Models:
+We recommend using the **Nebius** models for their superior performance and efficiency:
+- **NebiusFluxDevAPI**
+- **NebiusFluxSchnellAPI**
+- **NebiusSdxlAPI**

+Additionally, the following models are supported:
 - Flux t2i (fal, replicate, runware)
 - Flux i2i (fal)
 - Flux w/loras and i2i (fal)